 It is understandably a popular trail so expect crowds there.
 There is also little shade, so it is best not to go in the middle of the day.
 It is, however, the best place to be for the sunrise or the sunset.

 Unfortunately, the road to Glacier Point is not open all year round.
-It is closed in the winter months due to snow and ice.
+It is closed in December and the winter months due to snow and ice.
 If you are a cross country skier then it is a great place to be when the snow is falling.

 The Best Winter Hikes, Yosemite